 Vaccine Evangelists, Apostates, and Apologists - Part 7: The Vaccine Apologists Playbook

-(Editor’s note: because of the formatting of this page, if you read on the computer, there is double mention of the author’s name, but if you read on the phone, it would appear only at the end, and so to avoid confusion about authorship I have added this few words here.
+(Editor’s note: because of the formatting of this page, if you read this essay on a computer, there is double mention of the author’s name, but if you read on a phone, it would appear only at the end, and so to avoid confusion about authorship I have added this few words here.
 Enjoy reading.)

 This is the 7th and final installment of this essay series.
 Here is the itinerary of the final installment: It’s been a while since the publication of the 6th installment, so to get back in the rhythm of the series I’ll kick off this installment with some classic anti-vaccinationist fun – juxtaposing pro-vaccine propaganda with the reality that directly contradicts it.
 We’ll look at how an illustrious Belgian institution attempts to deceive the reader into believing that Belgium’s 1959 routine diphtheria vaccination program is responsible for the plummet in Belgian diphtheria mortality, and then we’ll cure that fanciful pro-vaccine notion with a dose of reality.